Global Strategy Group

-Global Strategy Group, often known by its initials GSG or simply as Global, is an American public relations and research firm founded in New York City in 1995.
+Global Strategy Group, often known simply as GSG, is an American public relations and research firm founded in New York City in 1995.
 It is one of the largest Democratic polling firms in the country.

 GSG has advised Governors of New York Eliot Spitzer, Andrew Cuomo, and Kathy Hochul, along with other notable New York politicians.
 Outside of New York, the firm has advised and done polling for numerous Democratic candidates running for state and federal office, most notably Kamala Harris in her 2024 presidential campaign.
 GSG also provides consultancy and research services to private sector and nonprofit organizations, including Fortune 100 companies, foundations, and national issue advocacy organizations.

 History and organization

 In 1995, GSG was founded by Jonathan Silvan (CEO), Jefrey Pollock (President), and Jeffrey Plaut (Partner) as a boutique polling firm.
 From its inception, GSG has conducted public opinion research on behalf of its clients.
 Its clients have included political, corporate, and nonprofit organizations.
 Over time, it has also developed public relations, public affairs, and creative services.
 In 2008, the firm's annual revenues were about $20 million, and it had 50 employees.
 In addition to its main offices in New York and Washington, D.C., GSG reports offices in Chicago, Denver, Seattle, Philadelphia, Los Angeles, Nashville; and Hartford, Connecticut.

 In 2019, GSG recorded $33.4 million in revenue.
 That figure increased to $50.5 million the following year.
 In 2022, the Milan-based communications firm SEC Newgate acquired a significant stake in GSG.
 Following this acquisition, GSG continued to function independently, while using SEC Newgate's resources to expand its operations outside the United States.
 As of April 2022, GSG had approximately 150 employees.